Gibraltar is a place not many know of. Still, it is super cool to visit and it has an interesting history. Read more about my experience below.

 What/where is Gibraltar?

-On Friday I had to be at the starting place around 9 AM.
-After a 2.5 hours drive, we finally arrived in Gibraltar.
+On Friday, I had to be at the starting place around 9 AM.
+After a 2.5-hour drive, we finally arrived in Gibraltar.
 Never heard of Gibraltar?
 I can imagine 😉

-Gibraltar is a British territory located on the most southern tip of Spain.
+Gibraltar is a British territory located on the southernmost tip of Spain.
 It has an area of only 6.7km² and 32.000 people live there.
 The most famous spot in Gibraltar is the Rock of Gibraltar.

 So you are actually in Spain, but once you cross the border, you are on British territory.
 The language is English, the people look British, the rules are British… It was so weird to experience!